btemplep/authzee/docs/sdks.md

 Because of this, Authzee SDKs should also offer a set of out of the box JMESPath functions the are helpful to Authzee grant queries.

 - [INNER JOIN](#inner-join) - Join 2 arrays in a fashion similar to an SQL INNER JOIN.
+- [LEFT JOIN](#left-join) - Join 2 arrays in a fashion similar to an SQL LEFT JOIN.
+- [OUTER JOIN](#outer-join) - Join 2 arrays in a fashion similar to an SQL OUTER JOIN.
+- [Is Identity Present](#is-identity-present) - Check if the given identity type is in the request and at least one instance was given.
 - [regex Find](#regex-find) - Run a regex pattern on a string or array of strings to find the first match.
 - [regex Find All](#regex-find-all) - Run a regex pattern on a string or array of strings to find all matches.
 - [regex Groups](#regex-groups) - Run a regex pattern on a string or array of strings to find the first match, and extract the groups.